PATILYASHH/Youtube-Video-Pause-Extension/contribution.md

-# How To Contribute This Project -
+# How to Contribute to This Project

 1. Fork the repository.
 2. Clone the repository to your local machine.